salgut408/salgut408/README.md

 - 🌱 I’m currently learning using ARCore for augmented reality and ML Kit for machine learning.
-- 🌱 I’m also working on an app using the ESPN api using Jetpack compose and strict MVVM.
+- 🌱 I’m also working on an app using the ESPN api using Jetpack compose and MVVM.

 Checkout my app on the Google Play store!